 This model is only one step above the entry-level model.

 So why am I ranking it so highly?

-The fact of the matter is that very few of us are going to actually put many miles into our shorts.
-So if you are riding 100 miles or less a week, this is all the short you will ever need.
+If you are riding 100 miles or less a week, this is all you will ever need.
 I mean, sure, the PRO line shorts are more comfortable.

-But our average rider doesn’t want to drop $100+ on a pair of shorts.
+But our average rider doesn’t want to drop $100+ on an article of clothing.

-Because it is their mid-range short, you get a nicer pad than the entry-level short with significantly denser foam that rides well next to the body and gives you the protection and comfort you need.
-While not as form-fitting as the higher-level shorts, it does a good job moving with your body and preventing chafing.
+Because these are the mid-range model, you get a better-crafted pad compared to the one that comes with the entry-level, with significantly denser foam that rides close to the body and gives you the protection and comfort you need.
+While not as form-fitting as the higher-level options, it does a good job moving with your body and preventing chafing.

-I’ve ridden a couple of centuries (100 mile rides) in this short when I was first getting started.
+I’ve ridden a couple of centuries (100-mile rides) in this one when I was first getting started.
 And they do a great job until about the 70-mile point.
-The last 30 miles I find myself adjusting the shorts some and wishing for something more comfortable.
+The last 30 miles I find myself adjusting them some and wishing for something more comfortable.

 But on road rides under 60 miles — or mountain bike rides under 4 hours — they are all I ever need.